 She is sign language teacher at Signo school and competence centre in Andebu.
 She teach parents in sign language and in her contribution, she tells about her experiences.

 Is a lawyer, and mom to Linea and Vilma.
 Marte likes to dance and drink coffee, preferably not at the same time.
 Linea and Vilma also like to dance, but prefer cocoa with cream.
 Vilma is otherwise a gentle, imaginative, somewhat rampant and kind-hearted girl who looks forward to start at Vetland School for hearing impaired.

-Is a Norwegian guitarist, composer, instrumental and theory teacher, and lecturer in electric guitar at the music conservatory at the University of Tromsø.
+Is a Norwegian guitarist, composer, instrumental and theory teacher, and professor in electric guitar at the music conservatory at the University of Tromsø.
 It's as father in See my language program we meet him here.
 He has followed See my language from the child was little and until now, and soon completed 40 course week.

 Is an adviser and sign language teacher in Statped West.
 She looks at sign language as an enrichment.
 Since 2010, she has taught in See my language, but has worked in the field of hearing since 1991.
 Here she shares some of her experiences.

 Is secretary general of the Norwegian Deaf Association In his contribution he tells about the importance of the program See my language for sign language as a minority language in Norway.

 Editors for this report about See my language are: